AnoopKiranAM/Mining-Software-Repository/README.md

 * In the previous assignment we have jupyter notebook file as part of the reproduction effort.
 This time we have .py file and if the file is runned by any IDE like Pycharm or something then we need to install the packages before to avoid the error.

-* The packages needed are mentioned in the requirements.txt file
+* The packages needed are mentioned in the [requirements.txt](https://github.com/AnoopKiranAM/Mining-Software-Repository/blob/main/requirements.txt).

 * Other requirements are pretty much same in terms of hardware and software as before which includes: